-Particulars As at 31 March, 2020 As at 31 March, 2019 ticalinative per trace of the state of the trace of the state of the s ₹ Lakh ₹ Lakh Secured Borrowings Loan repayable on demand from banks 478.47 861.68 Total 478.47 861.68
+Particulars As at 31 March, 2021 As at 31 March, 2020

+₹ Lakh ₹ Lakh

+Secured Borrowings

+Loan repayable on demand from banks 505.55 478.47

+Total 505.55 478.47

 Note: 19.1 Cash Credit is secured by way of hypothecation of stocks, book debts, furniture, fixture and fitting, office equipment and plant and machinery and equitable mortgage of immovable properties on pari passu basis and personal guarantee of Chairman and Managing Director of the Group.
-The Cash Credit is repayable on demand and bears interest at the rate of MCLR plus 0.95% to 1.60%.
+The Cash Credit is repayable on demand and bears interest at the rate of MCLR plus 0.95% to 1.50%.